JetBrains/kotlin-multiplatform-dev-docs/topics/tools/compose-hot-reload.md

     ![First Compose Hot Reload on desktop app](compose-hot-reload-hello.png){width=500}

-5. Update the string returned from the `greet()` function and see the desktop app update automatically.
+5. Update the string returned from the `greet()` function, then save the file to see the desktop app update automatically.

    ![Compose Hot Reload](compose-hot-reload.gif){width=500}